 - Seasoning: Combine black pepper, seasoning salt, garlic powder, and onion powder.

-How to Make Lumpia:
+How to Make Lumpia

-Cut and Separate Spring Roll Wrappers
+Cut and Separate Lumpia Wrappers

 For the first method, simply cut the spring roll wrappers down the middle diagonally so that you get equal triangles.